 Quad Cities Manufacturing Innovation Hub Services

 How does your business stack up against your competition, and how can you gain an edge?
 The Quad Cities Manufacturing Innovation Hub will help you identify opportunities to grow and differentiate your operation from the rest.
-The Quad Cities Manufacturing Innovation Hub conducts Manufacturing Assessments through which we will tour your facility, administer a questionnaire, and meet with your team.
-Download the brochure to learn more.
+The Quad Cities Manufacturing Innovation Hub conducts manufacturing assessments through which we will tour your facility, administer a questionnaire, and meet with your team.

-The Quad Cities Manufacturers and Supply Chain Catalog is an online database of area manufacturers and their capabilities.
-Register in the database, and use it to learn about opportunities to source more parts and business locally.
+The Quad Cities Regional Capabilities Catalog is an online database of area manufacturers and their capabilities.
+Register in the database, and use it to raise your visibility to others as well as learn about opportunities to source more parts and business locally.

 Trade and B2B events

-B2B matchmaking events is a series of industry-specific events to provide manufacturers the opportunity to meet with potential new customers and/or suppliers; share information, samples, and more.
+B2B matchmaking events is a series of industry-specific events to provide manufacturers the opportunity to meet with potential new customers and/or suppliers, share information and samples, and more.

-The Hub, along with IMEC and CIRAS, will conduct monthly training and seminars.
+The Hub, along with IMEC and CIRAS, conducts periodic training and seminars.
+Visit the events page for the latest.

-Quad Cities First, the business attraction division of the Quad Cities Chamber, has strong relationships with national and international businesses that is central to our business recruitment strategy.
+Quad Cities First, the business attraction division of the Quad Cities Chamber, has strong relationships with national businesses that are central to our business recruitment strategy.
 Through these relationships, we often identify supplier opportunities.
 The Quad Cities Manufacturing Innovation Hub is a resource to help prospective businesses identify appropriate suppliers within the region.
+One such way the Hub does so is through the Regional Capabilities Catalog.

 Access to Critical Talent Network

-The Critical Talent Network is a pool of 300 highly-experienced retired corporate executives, business owners, functional experts, entrepreneurs, and interns.
-These subject-matter experts are available on a short-term or ongoing basis to help business grow.
+The Critical Talent Network is a pool of 300 highly experienced retired corporate executives, business owners, functional experts, entrepreneurs, and interns.
+These subject-matter experts are available on a short-term or ongoing basis to help businesses grow.

 Connections to the Quad City Manufacturing Lab (QCML) and national research